-2. Historical overview
+3. Historical overview

-2.1 Imports
+3.1 Imports

-Saiga first appeared in zoological collections in Europe in the middle of the 19th century, and reached US collections in the 1930s (DOLAN, 1977).
+Saigas first appeared in zoological collections in Europe in the middle of the 19th century, and reached US collections in the 1930s (DOLAN, 1987).

-It was in the 1950s that larger numbers of saiga were first imported from Russia through Prague Zoo, then through Tierpark Berlin.
+It was in the 1950s that larger numbers of saigas were first imported from Russia through Prague Zoo, then through Tierpark Berlin.
 This ended in 1989.
-Both of these institutions served as distribution centres, and saigas in zoological collections in Europe and the US were mostly acquired from these two sources.
-A further similar quarantine facility existed at Warsaw, Poland.
-(DOLAN, 1977)
+Both of these institutions served as distribution centres, and saigas in zoological collections in Europe and the US were mostly acquired from these two sources (DOLAN, 1987).
+A further similar quarantine facility existed at Warsaw, Poland (JONES, 1996).

-Askania Nova in the Ukraine has also been an important source of animals up to the end of saiga breeding efforts in European zoos.
-The institution has a long history of exporting saiga from their growing semi-wild herd, and e.g. Cologne Zoo (DE) and Chomutov Zoo (CZ) both acquired animals from that source.
+Approximately 500 saigas are kept in semi-wild conditions at Askania Nova in the Ukraine (source: personal communication with Askania Nova, August 2017).
+This herd has been an important source of animals up to the point at which all saigas had died out in in European zoos in 2009.
+The institution has a long history of exporting saigas, and Cologne Zoo (DE) and

+Chomutov Zoo (CZ) both acquired animals from that source.
 Askania Nova is currently the only source of saiga for breeding efforts that does not put any pressure on wild populations.
-However, the genetic diversity of the animals is not known, individual animals are not identified and no studbook is kept.
+However, the genetic diversity and provenance of the animals is not known, individual animals are not identified and no studbook is kept.